limeng12/abs/README.md

 ## Analysis of cryptic splice sites.

-This repository includes intermediate results and data for this work.
+This repository includes intermediate results, source code and data for this work.

 The result, source code and data for each organism/cell line are stored seperatelly in each folder.

-### Source code
+### Source code (.R)
  `code` stores source codes.

-### Cryptic splice sites, cryptic exons and cryptic junctions
+### Cryptic splice sites, cryptic exons and cryptic junctions (.bed)
  `star_target_only_jc` stores cryptic junction.

  `star_target_only_jc_5ss` stores cryptic 5' splice sites.